BIOF309/group-project-githubba-bubba-bubble-gum/FInal_Project.md

 ![](https://cdn-images-1.medium.com/max/1000/1*6G79y5SStkXsFVcgDU7wTw.jpeg)

 # Word Frequency Analysis
-   Useful for liguistic analyses as they:
+   Useful for linguistic analyses as they:

-   * give insight into the verncular of individuals and groups of people in specific regions during particular periods of time.
+   * give insight into the vernacular of individuals and groups of people in specific regions during particular periods of time.

    * provide information on trending topics